peeveen/aspidiftra/README.md

 # More information
 * All watermark constructors can take an optional "page selector" lambda argument, filtering the pages that the watermark appears on.
 * Font sizes and margin sizes can be specified as absolute or relative to various page dimensions.
-* If you try to apply a watermark that cannot be fit onto the page, an InsufficientSpaceException will be thrown.
+* If you try to apply a watermark that cannot be fit onto the page, an InsufficientSpaceException will be thrown unless you use the Fitting.Overflow best-fit constraint.